imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 Little, Change a Lot_ that claimed that children who are praised for hard work will be more successful than those that are praised for correctness or cleverness (there is some research that supports this).
 It came as a small comfort to learn that I was not alone.
+More importantly, it planted in me a seed whose growth I continue to nurture today.

-I still don't fully grasp the extent to which these experiences have shaped my thinking and my behavior, but I have understood it well enough to have turned things around somewhat, applied myself, and have some awareness of my rectifying behavior, even if I can't always anticipate it.
+I still don't fully grasp the extent to which these early experiences have shaped my thinking and my behavior, but I have understood it well enough to have turned things around somewhat, applied myself, and have some awareness of my rectifying behavior, even if I can't always anticipate it.

-None of this can happen in isolation, however, and it is most interesting when we examine the dynamics of rightness in groups of people.
-What I'm especially interested in right now is the fact that I don't believe I've ever seen such a high concentration of people who are utterly driven by the need to be right _all the time_ as in the tech industry.
+It is one thing to intervene in your own actions toward others, to limit your own harmful behavior.
+It is quite another when dealing with the dynamics of a group of people all competing for rightness.
+What I'm especially interested in currently is the fact that I don't believe I've ever seen such a high concentration of people who are utterly driven by the need to be right _all the time_ as in the tech industry.

 Let's look at some of the different ways that being right has manifest itself negatively in the workplace.